SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches

 \subsection{Simulation Setup}

-In all our simulations, we set the number of input/output ports $N$ to $64$.
-We have however also investigated how the mean delay performances of these scheduling algorithms scale with respect to $N$, and the findings are reported in \autoref{subsec: dleay-vs-port}.
-To measure throughput and delay accurately, we assume each VOQ has an infinite buffer size and hence there is no packet drop at any input port.
-Every simulation run lasts $30,000 \times N^2$ ($\approx\!
-1.23\times 10^8$) time slots.
-This duration is chosen so that every simulation run enters the steady state after a tiny fraction of this duration and stays there for the rest.
+\modifiedHL{ In all our simulations, the number of input/output ports $N$ is $64$, unless otherwise stated. } To measure throughput and delay accurately, we assume each VOQ has an infinite buffer size and hence there is no packet drop at any input port. \modifiedHL{ Every simulation run lasts $30,000 \times N^2$ time slots. } This duration is chosen so that every simulation run enters the steady state after a tiny fraction of this duration and stays there for the rest.
 The throughput and delay measurements are taken after the simulation run enters the steady state.

-Like in \cite{GiacconePrabhakarShah2003SerenaJSAC}, we assume, in the following simulations, that the traffic arrival processes to different input ports are mutually independent, and each such arrival process is {\it i.i.d.}~Bernoulli (\ie at any given input port, a packet arrives with a constant probability $\rho \in (0,1)$ during each time slot).
-The following $4$ standard types of load matrices (\ie traffic patterns) are used to generate the workloads of the switch: (I) \emph{Uniform}: packets arriving at any input port go to each output port with probability $\frac{1}{N}$.
+Like in \cite{GiacconePrabhakarShah2003SerenaJSAC}, we assume, in the following simulations, that the traffic arrival processes to different input ports are mutually independent, and each such arrival process is {\it i.i.d.}~Bernoulli (\ie at any given input port, a packet arrives with a constant probability $\rho \in (0,1)$ during each time slot). {\bf Note that we only use synthetic traffic (instead of that derived from packet traces) because, to the best of our knowledge, there is no meaningful way to combine packet traces into switch-wide traffic workloads.} The following $4$ standard types of load matrices (\ie traffic patterns) are used to generate the workloads of the switch: (I) \emph{Uniform}: packets arriving at any input port go to each output port with probability $\frac{1}{N}$.
 (II) \emph{Quasi-diagonal}: packets arriving at input port $i$ go to output port $j \!=\! i$ with probability $\frac{1}{2}$ and go to any other output port with probability $\frac{1}{2(N-1)}$.
 (III) \emph{Log-diagonal}: packets arriving at input port $i$ go to output port $j = i$ with probability $\frac{2^{(N-1)}}{2^N - 1}$ and go to any other output port $j$ with probability equal $\frac{1}{2}$ of the probability of output port $j - 1$ (note: output port $0$ equals output port $N$).
 (IV) \emph{Diagonal}: packets arriving at input port $i$ go to output port $j \!=\! i$ with probability $\frac{2}{3}$, or go to output port $(i\, \text{mod} \, N) + 1$ with probability $\frac{1}{3}$.